vitalab/vitalab.github.io/article/_posts/2023-02-09-fully-automated-QC-for-cardiac-CMR.md

 It seems however that the pipeline may systematically remove unhealthy subjects based on medical condition rather than image/metric quality.

-Sesitivity to errors in volume curves and strain was high.
+Sensitivity to errors in volume curves and strain was high.
 However, the specificity shows that it is very sensitive to false positive cases (flags valid sequences as erroneous)

 ![](/article/images/cardiacQCpipeline/validationResultsTable.jpg)